The definition is an inflammatory condition of one or both testicles in males, usually caused by a viral or bacterial infection.

 Do not delay medical attention because other emergency conditions, such as testicular torsion (torsion of the spermatic cord), are also characterized by testicular pain and sensitivity.

 If the affected man can not see his doctor immediately, he should go to an emergency department.
-Also, if the person has been evaluated and their condition continues to get worse, you should seek medical attention.
+Also, if the person has been evaluated and their condition continues to worsen, you should seek medical attention.

-In general terms, the diagnosis of orchitis can be established after a history and the physical examination has been performed by a health professional.
+In general terms, the diagnosis of orchitis can be established after a health professional has performed a history and a physical examination.

-However, imaging studies and laboratory tests can be performed to evaluate and exclude other medical conditions that may have symptoms similar to those of orchitis.
+However, imaging studies and laboratory tests can be performed to evaluate and exclude other medical conditions that may have symptoms similar to orchitis.

-With a rectal exam, a health professional can check the prostate gland to detect the infection.
+A health professional can check the prostate gland with a rectal exam to detect the infection.

-This test is necessary because the antibiotic treatment will be used for a longer period of time if the infection involves the prostate gland.
+This test is necessary because the antibiotic treatment will be used for a more extended period if the infection involves the prostate gland.

 A discharge sample drawn from the urethra, the tube that forms the opening at the end of the penis, can be obtained to identify which bacteria are responsible for the infection if a sexually transmitted disease is suspected.

 Urinalysis can be obtained depending on the patient’s symptoms.

 I am caring for orchitis symptoms in the home.